Skip to main content

 Acknowledgement of Country

-Umbrella Studio Contemporary Arts respectfully acknowledges the Wulgurukaba of Gurambilbarra and Yunbenun and the surrounding groups of our region; Bindal, Gugu Badhan, Nywaigi, Warrgamay, Bandjin and Gudjal as the Traditional Custodians of the land on which we gather, share and celebrate local creative practice.
-We pay our respects to Elders past, present and emerging.
+Umbrella Studio Contemporary Arts respectfully acknowledges the Wulgurukaba of Gurambilbarra and Yunbenun and the surrounding groups of our region - Bindal, Gugu Badhun, Nywaigi, Warrgamay, Bandjin and Gudjal - as the Traditional Custodians of the land on which we gather, share and celebrate local creative practice.
+We pay our respects to Elders past and present.
 We acknowledge Aboriginal and Torres Strait Islanders as the first people of Australia.
 They have never ceded sovereignty and remain strong in their enduring connection to land and Culture.